-2-Day Measurement, Trending, and Predictive Analytics: How to Best Use Data to Improve Work
+2-Day Measurement, Trending, and Predictive Analytics: How the Best Use Data Every Day to Improve Work

 Too many leaders say that their organizations measure lots of things, but they often fail to effectively use the data they collect.
 With so many measures in place, why do so many organizations fail to select and use the right measures?
 For example, why do we struggle to select key indicators and goals that best reflect true process performance or capability?
 What does it take to sustain higher levels of performance versus merely experiencing them for a day or two?